Kaholo/kaholo-plugin-google-cloud-compute-engine/README.md

 ### Parameters
 1. Service Account Credentials (Vault) **Required if not in settings** - The credentials to use for authenticating to the google cloud API.
-2. Project (Autocomplete) **Required if not in settings** - The project to create the network inside.
+2. Project (Autocomplete) **Required if not in settings** - The project to create the network inside. **You need access to the "Cloud Resource Manager API" to use autocomplete in this parameter!**
 3. Network Name (String) **Required** - The name of the network to create.
 4. Description (Text) **Optional** - The description of the new network.
 5. Auto Create Subnetworks (Boolean) **Optional** - If specified, let google cloud automatically create some subnetworks on the creation of the new network, inside it.